 Can I meet with a member of staff?

 We want to keep meetings with people not from our school to a minimum therefore only urgent meetings will be held.
-The school office will be closed to external visitors so if you need to talk to a member of staff then please ring or email.
+The school office will only be open for emergency visits or prearranged meetings so if you need to talk to a member of staff then please ring or email.
 Contact details are on the website.